 - Interview tips

 Practice interviews with a career advisor can be digitally recorded and evaluated upon request to prepare the student for actual interviews by company representatives.
 Graduate students are encouraged to utilize the services available.
 Appointments may be made by calling (937) 229-2045 or visiting the Career Services website.

-The Hire a Flyer Network is available from the Career Services web site for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.
-Students may also access the Alumni Career Network through Hire a Flyer.
+The Handshake is available from the Career Services web site for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.
+Students may also access the Alumni Career Network through Handshake.

 Career Fairs are scheduled Fall and Spring semesters for all majors.
 These events provide an opportunity for employers, students and alumni to meet and discuss job opportunities.
 Approximately 150 organizations attend looking for internship, co-op and full-time employees.
 The on-campus recruiting program is open to all students and alumni.
 On-campus recruiting is held October-April each year.
 In addition, Career Services offers other venues for students to interact with employers as well as mini-courses, workshops and presentations on a wide variety of job search and career related topics.